yecril71pl/cpp-docs.pl-pl/docs/mfc/reference/coledispatchdriver-class.md

 ##  <a name="m_lpdispatch"></a>COleDispatchDriver:: m_lpDispatch

-Wskaźnik do `IDispatch` interfejsu dołączonego do tej `COleDispatchDriver`.
+Wskaźnik do interfejsu `IDispatch` dołączonego do tego `COleDispatchDriver`.

 ```
 LPDISPATCH m_lpDispatch;